AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

    Metadata defined by latter parameters will overwrite the metadata of earlier parameters, if their key is equal.
 * Parameters of type `CommandCallback` will have their `onSuccess` or `onFailure` invoked after the command is handled.
    You may pass in more than one callback, and it may be combined with a return value.
 In that case, the invocations of the callback will always match with the return value \(or exception\).
-* The last two parameters may be of types `long` \(or `int`\) and `TimeUnit`.
+* The last two parameters indicate a timeout and may be of types `long` \(or `int`\) and `TimeUnit`.
-   In that case the method will block at most as long as these parameters indicate.
-How the method reacts on a timeout depends on the exceptions declared on the method \(see below\).
+   The method will block at most as long as these parameters indicate.
+How the method reacts to a timeout depends on the exceptions declared on the method \(see below\).
    Note that if other properties of the method prevent blocking altogether, a timeout will never occur.

 The declared return value of a method will also affect its behavior: